 Curriculum

-The Purbrook Park Curriculum 2024/25
+The Purbrook Park Curriculum 2025/26

 The Purbrook Park School curriculum is based upon the fundamental principles of equality, inclusivity, diversity, democracy and mutual support.
-Within and across subjects and Personal Development time, our ambitious curriculum provides pupils with powerful knowledge, deep understanding, and effective skills, to keep them safe and healthy, as well as to engender a lifelong love of learning.
+Within and across subjects and Personal Development, our ambitious curriculum provides pupils with powerful knowledge, deep understanding, and effective skills, to keep them safe and healthy, as well as to engender a lifelong love of learning.

 Our rich and relevant curriculum develops pupils as critical thinkers, powerful communicators, and confident, caring, and active citizens.